TwitchPlaysLeaderboard/TPLDocumentation/getting_started.rst

 Requests are made using HTTP GET.
 The API is accessible on ``http`` or ``https`` at: ``api.twitchplaysleaderboard.info``

-All endpoints will return data in similar ways.
-A valid response has been returned when all the following are true:
+All endpoints return data in similar ways.
+A valid API response has been returned when all the following are true:

 -  The HTTP response code is 200 OK.
 -  The api returned a header of ``Content-Type : application/json``